-CHIU Kwok Hung, Justin, aged 70, joined the CK Group in 1997, and has been an Executive Director of the Company since February 2015, an Executive Committee Member of the Company since June 2015 and a member of the Nomination Committee of the Company since January 2019.
+CHIU Kwok Hung, Justin, aged 71, joined the CK Group in 1997, and has been an Executive Director of the Company since February 2015, and an Executive Committee Member of the Company since June 2015.
+He was a member of the Nomination Committee of the Company from January 2019 to November 2020.
 He is the Chairman of ARA Asset Management (Prosperity) Limited as the manager of Prosperity REIT (listed in Hong Kong).
 Mr. Chiu is also a Non-executive Director of ARA Asset Management (Fortune) Limited as the manager of Fortune REIT (listed in Hong Kong).
 He is also a Director of ARA Fund Management (Asia Dragon) Limited as the manager of the ARA Asia Dragon Fund.
-Mr. Chiu has more than 40 years of international experience in real estate in Hong Kong and various countries.
-Mr. Chiu is a Fellow of The Royal Institution of Chartered Surveyors, a Council Member and a Fellow of The Hong Kong Institute of Directors, a Fellow of Hong Kong Institute of Real Estate Administrators, a Vice Chairman of the Board of Governors of Hong Kong Baptist University Foundation, an Honorary Associate Member of Business of Trent University, Canada, a member of the Singapore Management University International Advisory Council in China, a Senior Visiting Fellow of the Department of Land Economy at University of Cambridge, an Honorary Professor of School of Pharmaceutical Sciences of Sun Yat-sen University and an Adjunct Professor in the School of Business of Hong Kong Baptist University.
+Mr. Chiu has more than 40 years of international experience in real estate in Hong Kong and overseas.
+Mr. Chiu is a Fellow of The Royal Institution of Chartered Surveyors, a Council Member and a Fellow of The Hong Kong Institute of Directors, a Fellow of Hong Kong Institute of Real Estate Administrators, a Vice Chairman of the Board of Governors of Hong Kong Baptist University Foundation, an Honorary Associate Member of Business of Trent University, Canada, a member of the Singapore Management University International Advisory Council in China, an Honorary Professor of School of Pharmaceutical Sciences of Sun Yat-sen University, an Adjunct Professor in the School of Business of Hong Kong Baptist University and a Senior Departmental Fellow of the Department of Land Economy at University of Cambridge.
 He was a member of the Standing Committee of the 12th Shanghai Committee of the Chinese People's Political Consultative Conference of the People's Republic of China.
 He holds a Bachelor of Arts degree in Sociology and Economics, and was conferred with the degree of Doctor of Social Sciences, honoris causa by Hong Kong Baptist University and the degree of Doctor of Laws, honoris causa by Trent University, Canada.
-Mr. Chiu is a director of a company controlled by a substantial shareholder of the Company within the meaning of Part XV of the Securities and Futures Ordinance.
+Mr. Chiu is a director of certain companies controlled by certain substantial shareholders of the Company within the meaning of Part XV of the Securities and Futures Ordinance.

-CHOW Wai Kam, Raymond, JP, aged 72, has been an Executive Director of the Company since February 2015, an Executive Committee Member of the Company since June 2015 and a member of the Nomination Committee of the Company since January 2019.
+CHOW Wai Kam, Raymond, JP, aged 73, has been an Executive Director of the Company since February 2015, and an Executive Committee Member of the Company since June 2015.
+He was a member of the Nomination Committee of the Company from January 2019 to November 2020.
 He joined the Hutchison Group in July 1995 and before his appointment on the Board, he was previously the Group Managing Director of the property and hotels divisions of the Hutchison Group.
 Mr. Chow is currently the Group Managing Director of Hutchison Property Group Limited, a wholly owned subsidiary of the Company.
-He is also a Non-executive Director of AVIC International Holding (HK) Limited, a listed company.
+He is also a Non-executive Director of Continental Aerospace Technologies Holding Limited (formerly known as AVIC International Holding (HK) Limited), a listed company.
 He has over 40 years of experience in project management and architectural design for various developments, including hotel, residential, commercial, industrial and school projects in Hong Kong, the Mainland and overseas.
-He holds a Bachelor of Arts degree in Architectural Studies and a Bachelor of Architects) and a Registered Architect.
+He holds a Bachelor of Architectural Studies and a Bachelor of Architecture degree from the University of Hong Kong.
+He is an Authorised Person (List of Architects) and a Registered Architect.
 He was also admitted as a Fellow of The Hong Kong Institute of Architects since August 2001.